 My breakfast salad, Kleiner donut, and latte were exactly what I craved.
 Next time, however, I would either reserve a table or just get the takeout.
 All the very best items can be found in the bakery aisle.

 BakaBaka is also located near everything, and yet perhaps because it’s kitty-cornered to Rainbow Street, it doesn’t seem to get the same level of pedestrian traffic.
 Their pastries and artisan bread are more hearty than pretty, but who can resist sweets topped with bacon?

-What’s truly interesting about BakaBaka is that unlike the other Reykjavik bakeries, when the day’s bread is gone, the bakery transforms into a pizzeria.
-Now that’s amore!
+What’s truly interesting about BakaBaka is that, unlike the other Reykjavik bakeries, the bakery transforms into a pizzeria when the day’s bread is gone.
+Now that’s more!

 How late are restaurants open in Reykjavik?

 In Reykjavik, restaurant hours can vary widely depending on the day of the week and the type of establishment.
 Casual eateries and cafes often close earlier, around 9 or 10 p.m.
 However, more formal dining spots and restaurants located in busy areas like Laugavegur, the city’s main shopping street, may stay open until 11 p.m. or midnight.